3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 The Game Designer Approach to teaching

-I have taken inspiration from game designers to create an optimal learning experience for my learners.
+I have taken inspiration from game designers to create an optimal learning experience.
 Here are the 3 pillars of my curriculum:

 - Embracing constraints - to squeeze out the best of your thoughts.